hayder75/Rode/README.md

 day 1 of phone commits

-can we make it 2nd time commit
+can we make it 2nd time comm

+3rd day was cool